 - We’d love to open the competition to everyone but, for legal reasons, only residents of the UK, Republic of Ireland, South Africa, India, Australia, New Zealand, Canada (excluding Québec) and the USA may enter

-- A selection of shortlisted images will be published on RoughGuides.com in May 2017, and the winner and runners-up will be announced at the beginning of June 2017
+- A selection of shortlisted images will be published on RoughGuides.com in May 2017, and the winner and runners-up will be announced in due course

 - See the terms and conditions for more information